Grevillea pterosperma: Description

+Taxonomy

-TaxonomyGrevillea pterosperma was first formally described in 1854 by Victorian Government Botanist Ferdinand von Mueller, in Transactions of the Philosophical Society of Victoria, based on plants observed "[I]n the Mallee scrub on sandhills towards the junction of the Murray and Murrumbidgee".
+Grevillea pterosperma was first formally described in 1854 by Victorian Government Botanist Ferdinand von Mueller, in Transactions of the Philosophical Society of Victoria, based on plants observed "[I]n the Mallee scrub on sandhills towards the junction of the Murray and Murrumbidgee".
 The specific epithet (pterosperma) means "wing-seeded".

 Distribution and habitat

 Desert grevillea grows on and between sand dunes and on sandplains and in shrublands, woodlands and mallee in mostly inland areas of the Northern Territory and all mainland states, except Queensland.